How to Write a Weekly Marketing Report (+ Template)

 When writing a weekly status report, always close your report with a summary that highlights all your major points.

 With these outlines, your next status report should be a lot easier.
-You may need to add more than this, but that depends on what additional information your superior expect or suggest you add.
+You may need to add more than this, but that depends on what additional information your superior expects or suggests you add.

 1. Disregarding the structure

 You do not want to disregard the structure of your organization's report writing template/style.
 After writing a successful report for the week, save the template and reuse it the following week.
 You are going to write weekly reports every week, doing this will make your life a lot easier.

 2. Failing to account for readability